18ToNyStArK18/OS-Network-Concurrency-Suite/A/BonusQuestion.md

 so the swapping the clean files is optimal than dirty pages so first i am finding the clean pages if there are no clean pages then its normal fifo atp

+the bonus eviction is in the comments because if i uncomment it i am getting error unused function